- Food & Drink

 Is the wine industry competitive?

-Yes, the wine industry is very competitive.
-There are over 7,475 wine businesses in the U.S. alone.
-This number has grown by 50% since 2009 and is only expected to continue to grow.
+Yes, the wine industry is highly competitive.
+There are over 7,475 wine businesses in the U.S. alone, a number that has grown by 50% since 2009 and continues to rise.

 -